← Back to Blog

 Two: book a 30-minute call.
 I will spend the first 15 minutes asking the questions any good fractional officer should ask you, and the last 15 minutes telling you what your top automation candidate would look like with a dollar estimate attached.
 Calendly link here.

 Three: read the services page.
-The productized AI Growth Audit is $2,500 flat with no fit no fee.
+The productized AI Growth Audit is free for qualified operators.
 Sprint starts at $5,000 for one leak in four weeks.
 Full Install starts at $20,000 for three to five systems in 8 to 14 weeks.
 No retainer ever.

 Want a buyer-side opinion on a fractional AI officer pitch you are evaluating?